samtools/hts-specs/refget.md

 - The checksum algorithm used to derive the sequence identifier shall be a mainstream algorithm available standard across multiple platforms and programming languages.
 - The client may request a sub-sequence, which the server is expected to honour
 - Refget was designed to enable access to nucleotide sequences, however other sequences could be provided via the same mechanism e.g. cDNA, CDS, mRNA or proteins

-Explicitly this API does NOT:

-- Provide a way to discover identifiers for valid sequences.
-Clients obtain these via some out of band mechanism
+- Optionally the API provides a retrieval of the sequence and metadata via a unique identifier

 ## OpenAPI Description